owlet42/kubeflow-docs/docs/user-guide/kfp-mlflow-katib.rst

 Create hyperparameter-tuning step
 """""""""""""""""""""""""""""""""

-Create the next pipeline step that will do hyperparameter tuning using Katib and a training container image ``docker.io/misohu/kubeflow-training:latest``.
+Create the next pipeline step that does hyperparameter tuning using Katib and a training container image ``docker.io/misohu/kubeflow-training:latest``.

 Note that output of Katib hyperparameter tuning is converted into ``string`` format by helper function ``convert_katib_results()``.